jsh-jsh/jsh-jsh/README.md

 ### Hi there 👋
+Welcome。
+I am a c++ oier。You can call me jsh。 please make a star。
+Bye。
 <!--
 **jsh-jsh/jsh-jsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.